camronh/Lottery-Tutorial/README.md

 #### 5. Underneath the mappings, add the constructor function

+When deploying the contract, we'll need to pass in a datetime that the lottery will end.
+After the lottery ends, the next week will begin and will end
+7 days after the original `endTime`.

 ```Solidity
 // Initialize the contract with a set day and time of the week winners can be chosen
 constructor(uint256 _endTime) {